 B2B will soon be twice the size of B2C

 When we think about our approach to e-commerce, it is easy to think from the natural perspective of the consumer.
-Considering online retail in that business-to-consumer or B2C model, we can forget about how massive the business-to-business or B2B e-commerce market is.
+Considering online retail in that business-to-consumer or B2C model, we can sometimes overlook how important the business to business marketing aspect is, within the B2B e-commerce sector.

 In fact, by 2020, B2B e-commerce revenue in the United States will be twice that of B2C e-commerce, according to a Forrester report (by Susan Wu, et al.).
-The analysis, published in 2015, noted that B2B accounted for $8 trillion of total retail revenue in 2014, which represented about half of the nation’s gross domestic product.
+The analysis, published in 2015, noted that business to business sales accounted for $8 trillion of total retail revenue in 2014, which represented about half of the nation’s gross domestic product.
 Just a portion of that commerce takes place on the Internet.
-However, the amount of business-to-business online sales that are currently taking place suggests the trend toward this transaction model is increasing.
+However, the amount of business to business online sales that are currently taking place suggests the trend toward this transaction model is increasing.
 The B2B market is transforming quickly as networking technology evolves and as more people in various roles are making online business purchases.
 Given how many business leaders and organizations have adopted e-commerce as part of their buying process, Forrester suggests that B2B e-commerce will hit $1 trillion by 2020, which will make it twice the size of B2C e-commerce.